Arminba79/Rocket/README.md

-“Hello, this project is built with the Tailwind framework.
+##Hello, this project is built with the Tailwind framework.
 ## Getting Started

 ### Prerequisites